-I have read and agree to serve as committee chair for [student name] Master's thesis subject to the following stipulations:
+I agree to serve as committee chair for the above named student's Master's ILE essay / thesis subject to the following stipulations:

-I will only serve as chair if I am listed as the senior author on all publications

-resulting from this project.

-I will only serve as chair if I am listed as the senior author on at least one

-publication resulting from this project.

-I will serve as chair if I am listed as an author on all publications resulting from

-this project.

-I will serve as chair if I am listed as an author on at least one publication resulting

-from this project.
+Initial one Authorship expectations for any publication(s) that may result from this project I will serve as chair if I am listed as the senior author on all publications resulting from this project.
+I will serve as chair if I am listed as the senior author on at least one publication resulting from this project.
+I will serve as chair if I am listed as an author on all publications resulting from this project.
+I will serve as chair if I am listed as an author on at least one publication resulting from this project.
+I will serve as chair and have no preferences regarding authorship decisions.
 Other: